modelica/fmi-standard.org/content/about.md

 ## Modelica Association Project (MAP) FMI

-Today, the core development of the FMI standard is organised as [Modelica Association Project](https://modelica.org/projects) _Functional Mock-up Interface_ under the roof of the [Modelica Association](https://www.modelica.org/).
-It follows the [Project Rules](https://fmi-standard.org/FMI-Project-Rules/) approved by the FMI Steering Committee.
+The development of the FMI Standard is organised as the [Modelica Association Project](https://modelica.org/projects) _Functional Mock-up Interface_ under the roof of the [Modelica Association](https://www.modelica.org/).
+It follows the [Project Rules](/project-rules/) approved by the FMI Steering Committee.

 Current Project Leader and Deputy:
 Christian Bertsch (BOSCH) and Torsten Sommer (Dassault Systèmes) [projectleader@fmi-standard.org](mailto:projectleader@fmi-standard.org)